-If the transmission operating temperature exceeds acceptable limits, the vehicle computer will override DRIVE (OVERDRIVE) and [5] for six-speed AutoStick® transmission and [3] for four-speed transmission, range by changing shift points.
+If the transmission operating temperature exceeds acceptable limits, the vehicle computer may override the manually selected gear position by changing shift points.
 This is done to prevent transmission damage due to overheating.

 Reset Mode - Electronic Transmission

 The transmission is monitored electronically for abnormal conditions.
 If a condition is detected that could cause damage, the transmission automatically shifts into second gear (third gear for six-speed).
 The transmission remains in second gear (third gear for six-speed) despite the forward gear selected.
 PARK, REVERSE, and NEU-TRAL will continue to operate.
 The Reset feature allows the vehicle to be driven to a dealer for service without damaging the transmission.